Expensify/App/docs/README.md

 Note: It is important that the file has `.md` extension.

+# How to hide an article temporarily
+1. Open github's in built code editor. ([instructions here](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor#opening-the-githubdev-editor))
+2. Go to the article `docs/articles/..`
+3. Drag and drop the article to the hidden folder. `docs/Hidden/`
+4. Commit the changes and raise a PR

 # How the site is deployed
 This site is hosted on Cloudflare pages.
 Whenever code is merged to main, the github action `deployExpensifyHelp` will run.